thubregtsen/qhack/submission/blogpost.md

 _By: Notorious F.U.B.
 (Peter-Jan Derks, Paul K. Faehrmann, Elies Gil-Fuster, Tom Hubregtsen, Johannes Jakob Meyer, and David Wierichs)_

-We, the Notorious F.U.B., have been researching trainable quantum embedding kernels (QEK).
-This blogpost starts with an introduction of the history that lead to QEKs and an explaination of what motivated us to research QEKs.
-Following this we describe how we have shown that trained QEKs outperform untrained QEKs and that the training process is noise resilient.
+We, the Notorious F.U.B., have been researching trainable quantum embedding kernels (QEKs).
+This blogpost starts with an introduction to the history that lead to classical trainable kernels, followed by an ordered presentation of the important notions from kernel methods to trainable QEKs.
+Following this we describe how we have shown that trained QEKs outperform untrained QEKs and that QEKs can succeed in classification tasks using our kernel stabilisation techniques against noise.
 We explain our contributions to the PennyLane library, which we hope will benefit future research.
 We also show results of runs on quantum hardware, showcasing our full stack implementation and proving noise resilience.

 ## Classical Machine Learning